-Some food historians think the Monte Cristo is a variation of a French sandwich called Croque Monsieu, which is basically a grilled ham and cheese.
-Although there are no documents to verify it, many feel the Monte Cristo was first served in Southern California in the 1950’s.
+Some food historians think the Monte Cristo is a variation of a French sandwich called Croque Monsieur, which is basically a grilled ham and cheese.
+Although there are no documents to verify it, many feel the Monte Cristo was first served in Southern California in the 1950s.
 Disneyland in Anaheim, California also contributed to the trend of eating the Monte Cristo.
 It first appeared in 1966 on the menu of their Blue Bayou and Tahitian terrace restaurants in the New Orleans Square.
 They still serve it today.

 To prepare several sandwiches- preheat oven to 300 degrees.
 Cook 2-4 sandwiches at a time depending on your pan size.
 Place the grilled sandwiches on a baking sheet and keep warm in the oven while the rest are being cooked.

-Weight Watchers POINTS PLUS 11
+WW POINTS PLUS 11

 |SKINNY FACTS: for 1 sandwich